- Wandering is one of the most common symptoms of Alzheimer’s disease and other types of dementia

 Dad might remember your name, and where he left his eyeglasses, but he has Alzheimer’s disease, and although no early signs of wandering have as yet appeared, he’s nowhere to be found.

 “Oh, my God!”
 You exclaim wretchedly at the sight of your seriously-disheveled father.
 Sure he has Alzheimer’s, and his dementia has been on a rapid decline of late, but here he is now, barefoot and wearing a flimsy house gown.
 “Awfully sorry!”
-You interject, “He has Alzheimer’s; I promise he won’t do it again.”
+You interject, “He has Alzheimer’s; I promise it won’t happen again.”

 The Case of the Silver Spring Wanderer